andrey-pohilko/registry-cli/README.md

     docker pull anoxis/registry-cli
 ```

-In this case, in replace
+In this case, replace the following text
 ```
     registry.py
 ```